 03 – The Indian Ocean Earthquake (2004)

-In 2004 an earthquake that measured 9.2 on the Richter Scale struck in the Indian Ocean, and the effects were devastating.
-It became one of the deadliest natural disasters ever recorded, with over 230,000 people from 14 different countries losing their lives.
-Massive tsunamis with waves as high as 30 meters hit many countries in the Indian Ocean, mainly Indonesia, Sri Lanka, Thailand and India.
-Perhaps one of the saddest facts of this natural disaster is that it took place on Boxing Day, just one day after one of the biggest celebrations around the world.
+In 2004 an earthquake that measured 9.2 on the Richter Scale struck in the Indian Ocean.
+The effects were devastating.
+It became one of the deadliest natural disasters ever recorded.
+Over 230,000 people from 14 different countries lost their lives.
+Massive tsunamis with waves as high as 30 meters hit many countries in the Indian Ocean.
+Mainly Indonesia, Sri Lanka, Thailand and India.
+Perhaps one of the saddest facts of this natural disaster is that it took place on Boxing Day.
+Just one day after one of the biggest celebrations around the world.

 02 – The Alaska Earthquake (1964)